awsdocs/amazon-emr-management-guide/doc_source/emr-automatic-scaling.md

 **Note**
 To use the automatic scaling with a custom policy feature in Amazon EMR, you must set `true` for the `VisibleToAllUsers` parameter when you create a cluster\.
 For more information, see [SetVisibleToAllUsers](https://docs.aws.amazon.com/emr/latest/APIReference/API_SetVisibleToAllUsers.html)\.
+Amazon CloudWatch metrics are critical for Amazon EMR automatic scaling to operate\.
+We recommend that you closely monitor Amazon CloudWatch metrics to make sure data is not missing\.
+For more information about how you can configure CloudWatch alarms to detect missing metrics, see [Using Amazon CloudWatch alarms](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html)\.
+ Automatic scaling with a custom policy in Amazon EMR release versions 5\.18 to 5\.28 may experience scaling failure caused by data intermittently missing in Amazon CloudWatch metrics\.
+We recommend that customers use the most recent Amazon EMR versions for an improved autoscaling experience\.
+You can also reach out to Amazon EMR via AWS Support for a patch if you wish to use a release version between 5\.18 and 5\.28\.

 The scaling policy is part of an instance group configuration\.
 You can specify a policy during initial configuration of an instance group, or by modifying an instance group in an existing cluster, even when that instance group is active\.
 Each instance group in a cluster, except the master instance group, can have its own scaling policy, which consists of scale\-out and scale\-in rules\.
 Scale\-out and scale\-in rules can be configured independently, with different parameters for each rule\.